 Whether you should travel to California for rehab depends on many personal factors, but it’s important to keep an open mind about what’s available.
-Finding the program that fits your individual needs can increase your chance of having a successful recovery.
 California is home to some of the most respected centers in the United States, with specialized programs and innovative therapies.
 This expertise combined with the state’s beautiful scenery make California one of the top destinations for drug rehab.

 Amphetamines, heroin and marijuana are among some of the most abused drugs in the state, with thousands of annual rehab admissions per year for each.
 Admissions for opioid addiction (such as buprenorphine and methadone) has also steadily increased in the past few years.

 In 2013, the total number of primary admissions for substance abuse was 156,937.
 Here’s a breakdown of the top six drug addictions that were treated.